shumwaymark/sentinelcam/README.rst

 expected/routine events and unexpected/new activity deserving of a closer look.

   Support for using an OAK camera from *Luxonis* as the primary data collection device has recently been incorparated into the **Outpost**.
-These devices are an *AI-included* camera with an on-board VPU co-processor.
+These devices are an "AI-included" camera with an on-board VPU co-processor.

-  The ``DepthAI`` software libarues provide for model upload and customizable pipelines.
+  The ``DepthAI`` software libraries provide for model upload and customizable pipelines.
 The prototype definition provided here produces the following outputs from the camera.

   1. MobileNet object detection on every frame
   2. The 640x360 RGB image data ready for OpenCV and passed into the **imagnode** pipeline as the main camera source
   3. The same image data as an JPEG encoded frame, ready for publication to the **camwatcher**

-  The **Outpost** can succesfully consume, and deliver to the **camwatcher** for storage, all three of the above, at 30 frames/second.
-If desired, the ``SpyGlass`` could be employed as
-  a vehicle for supplemental analysis of an event in progress.
+  All 3 of these outputs are provided by the camera at 30 frames/second.
+The **Outpost** can easily consume this, and publish tracking results and captured JPEG data for storage by the **camwatcher**.
+If desired, the ``SpyGlass`` could be employed as a vehicle for supplemental analysis of an event in progress.

   No detailed documentaion yet.
 See the `depthai.yaml <depthai.yaml>`_ file for the prototype.